GiannakopoulosIlias/vision-transformer-network-for-mr-electrical-properties-tomography/README.md

       - ...
   - logs

+## Modular Code
+The repo includes modular code for the 3D UNet and 3D TransUNet architectures.
+Feel free to use them in your project.

 ## Reference
-If you use this code in your research, please consider citing our upcoming article (reference will be added once published).
+If you use this code in full or in part in your research, please consider citing our upcoming article (reference will be added once published).

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the [LICENSE](LICENSE) file for details.